God Emperor of Dune: Plot

-When Idaho falls in love and copulates with Hwi, Moneo sends him and Siona out to Tuono Village, an outcropping along the Royal Procession road, to keep them safe from Leto's wrath.
+When Duncan falls in love and copulates with Hwi, Moneo sends him and Siona out to Tuono Village, an outcropping along the Royal Procession road, to keep them safe from Leto's wrath.
 Leto changes the venue of his wedding from Tabur Village to Tuono Village.
-Siona and Idaho overcome a searing mutual hatred of each other to plan an assassination.
-As Leto's wedding procession moves across a high bridge over a river, Siona's associate Nayla destroys the support beams with a lasgun.
-The bridge collapses and Leto's entourage, including Hwi, plunge to their deaths into the river below.
+Siona and Duncan overcome a mutual hatred of each other to plan an assassination.
+As Leto's wedding procession moves across a high bridge over a river, Siona's Fish Speaker bodyguard Nayla, ordered by Leto to do whatever Siona says, destroys the support beams with a lasgun.
+The bridge collapses and Leto and his entourage, including Hwi, fall to their deaths into the river below.
 Leto's body rends apart in the water; the sandtrout which are part of his body encyst the water and scurry off, while the worm portion burns and disintegrates on the shore.
+Enraged by Hwi's death, Duncan kills Nayla.

 With his dying breaths, Leto reveals a secret portion of the Golden Path: the production of a human who is invisible to prescient vision.
 Having begun millennia before with the union of Leto's twin sister Ghanima and Farad'n of House Corrino, Siona is the finished result, and she and her descendants will retain this ability.
 He explains that humanity is now free from the domination of oracles, free to scatter throughout the universe, never again to face complete domination or complete destruction.
 After revealing the location of his secret spice hoard, Leto dies, leaving Duncan and Siona to face the task of managing the empire.